 When writing title tags:

-- Place important keywords and phrases close to the front of the title tag so they catch the eye.
+• Place important keywords and phrases close to the front of the title tag so they catch the eye.

-- Avoid duplication.
+• Avoid duplication.
 Each page will have a different topic so it needs to have a unique title.

-- Keep it between 50 to 60 characters or as many characters as you can fit into a 512-pixel display.
+• Keep it between 60 and 64 characters or as many characters as you can fit into a 512-pixel display.
 If you write a title that’s longer than that, it’ll get cut off, showing an ellipsis “….”.

-- Make it compelling.
-Your title tag should be appealing enough to entice visitors to click to find out more about your offer.
+• Make it compelling.
+Your title tag should be appealing enough to entice visitors to click to find out more about what you have to offer.